practicald2t/practicald2t.github.io/pages/shared_task.md

   3. Eventual custom evaluation results, along with the modified script and every element (i.e. model checkpoint) necessary to run it
   4. System description (up to 4 page)

-Your system description must follow the submission template and guidelines issued by INLG 2024.
+Submissions must be sent to [d2t2024@googlegroups.com](mailto:d2t2024@googlegroups.com), with object "$TEAM submission known" and "$TEAM submission surprise" for the known domain and surprise domain respectively. $TEAM is your chosen team name.
+System description must follow the submission template and guidelines issued by INLG 2024.

 # FAQ for the shared task
 <a name="faq"></a>